coopcycle/coopcycle-website/content/federation.en.md

         <h4 class="h4">A democratic governance</h4>
         <p>Couriers decide together about:
             <ul>
-                <li>The contribution's level of everyone according to its juridical status  (cooperative, association, institutionnal entity)</li>
+                <li>The contribution's level of everyone according to its juridical status  (cooperative, association, institutional entity)</li>
                 <li>The funds allocation</li>
                 <li>The pay scheme to provide services</li>
             </ul>